 Luckily, Rocket Mortgage℠ by Quicken Loans lets you get approved online.
 You can get a real, customizable mortgage solution based on your unique financial situation.

 But how does that work, and how does Rocket Mortgage’s approval differ from a preapproval or a prequalification that other lenders provide?

 Review: Approval vs. Preapproval or Prequalification

 Before we get into the details, let’s review.
-With a prequalification, you provide some financial information, but your credit isn’t pulled, and your loan approval amount may not be very accurate.
+With a prequalification, you provide some financial information and your credit is pulled, but income and asset documentation isn’t verified and your loan approval amount may not be very accurate.
 Preapproval is a level above prequalification because it involves looking at your credit report and asking for an estimate of your income and savings.

 What Makes Rocket Mortgage So Accurate

 Rocket Mortgage’s approval is light-years ahead of a prequalification or a preapproval because it makes no assumptions about your financial profile.
 Normally, mortgage lenders ask for your monthly income and the amount of savings or funds you have during the preapproval process so they can estimate how much home you can afford.
 This estimate is often littered with assumptions about your credit profile.

 Rocket Mortgage, on the other hand, is more accurate because it lets you share your live bank account balance and income information online in real time.
 Using our network of trusted sources, you can effortlessly import all the financial information you need.
 It’s less work than downloading or uploading pay stubs, W-2s or PDFs from a separate website, or entering all that info manually.
 In this way, Rocket Mortgage verifies your income, assets and credit almost instantly via its direct interface with government underwriting systems, and gives you as accurate a mortgage solution as possible.
 This can help you be more confident when you’re ready to make an offer on a home and when you get further down the home buying path.